 If the local school board determines that members are to be appointed, the appointing authority must, to the extent practicable, ensure the parent representatives reflect the school's student population.
 If the local school board determines that the members are to be elected, the school principal must encourage persons who reflect the school's student populations to seek election.
 Such representation might include, for example, a variety of different races/ethnicities, families eligible for free or reduced-price lunch, families whose dominant language is not English, migrant families, families with children with disabilities and/or identified as gifted.
 SACs must select one of their parent representatives to serve as chair or co-chair of the committee.
 If a vacancy arises on a SAC for any reason, the remaining members will fill the vacancy by majority action.

 Note: Generally, a parent who is an employee of the school or who is a spouse, son, daughter, sister, brother, mother or father of an employee is not eligible to serve on a SAC.
-However, if, after making good-faith efforts, a principal or organization of parents, teachers and students is unable to find a sufficient number of persons willing to serve on the SAC, the principal, with advice from the organization of parents, teachers and students is mable to find a sufficient number of persons willing to serve on the SAC, the alternative membership plan for the SAC that reflects the membership specified above as much as possible.
+However, if, after making good-faith efforts, a principal or organization of parents, teachers and students is unable to find a sufficient number of persons willing to serve on the SAC, the principal, with advice from the organization of parents, teachers and students, may establish an alternative membership plan for the SAC that reflects the membership specified above as much as possible.